Voluntary administration: A guide for creditors

-The chairperson must inform the meeting, and include in the written minutes of meeting that are lodged with ASIC, of the reasons why they exercised their casting vote in a particular way or why they chose not to use their casting vote.
+The chairperson must inform the meeting (and include in the written minutes of meeting lodged with ASIC) the reasons why they did or did not to use their casting vote.

 If you are dissatisfied with how the chairperson exercised their casting vote or failed to use their casting vote, you may, in specified circumstances, apply to the court for a review of the chairperson’s decision.
-The court may vary or set aside the resolution or order that the resolution is taken to have been passed.
+The court may vary or set aside the resolution or order the resolution is taken to have been passed.

 The chairperson must prepare minutes of each meeting and a record of those who were present at each meeting.